 The new Salt Lake City Campus is located at 1484 South State Street, surrounded by ethnic eateries, start-up bakeries, a new distillery, and well-loved establishments.
 Our neighbors include Tosh’s Ramen, Mahider Ethiopian, Piper Down, Ho-Ho Gourmet, Sage Japanese Market, the new Roha Brewing Project, Fillings and Emulsions, and a chocolatier that hand tempers their own chocolate – those are all within one block of our Salt Lake City school.
 Wow!

-Upcoming Level I programs in Salt Lake City:
+Upcoming Certificate Programs in Salt Lake City:

 Park City Culinary Institute does not guarantee jobs, or wage and salary levels.